doczjs/docz/MIGRATION_GUIDE.md

 ## Spectrum instead of Discord

-Another thing that we changed, it's now we're attending on Spectrum instead of Discord.
+Another thing that has changed is our community is now on Spectrum instead of Discord.
 You can check the [Docz community](https://spectrum.chat/docz) and ask us whatever you want!

 ## No more render props